Jonty-Lees/consumer_behaviour_dash_app/README.md

 - I would like the sliders to be responsive to the graph shown, If time had permitted I would have used etl.limit to get the rows and equate it to the possible range.
 With more time, I would have done this.

+- a loading bar incase loading took longer than expected.
+The dataframe files were very small so loading was very quick but would be important for future iterations